CloudyUnity/ScholsVault2025/Modules/Maths/Maths 2/Topics/Proofs/Explanation.md

 Proof involving IFF:
-	To prove $p \leftrightarrow q$ you must prove $p \to q$ and $q \to p$
+	To prove $p \leftrightarrow q$ you must prove $p \to q$ and $q \to p$ You can use the same trick to prove equality or symmetric relations

 Proof by Contradiction:
 	To prove $p$ assume $¬p$ is true and find a contradiction